PeterShinners/comp/design/overview.md

 languages.
 It finds ways to link these designs into components that work together far better than on their own.

+This makes tactive? = #true                         ; Explicit boolean values ready? = count > 0                      ; Clear comparisons
-This makes the language consistent and expressive for the widest range of tasks.
+valid? = name != "" && email != ""      ; Logical combinationlanguage consistent and expressive for the widest range of tasks.
 This is a high level interpreted language, designed to make beatiful code easy.
 The core of the language is distilled into its most essential parts.
 Even looping and flow control are implemented as standard functions that anyone